 Thumb sucking is a natural soothing method for babies and young children, but it can also be a difficult habit to break.
-While thumb sucking in the first three years of life is not generally a cause for concern, extensive sucking beyond the age of four may lead to dental problems.
+While thumb sucking in the first three years of life is not generally a cause for concern, extensive sucking beyond the age of 4 may lead to dental problems.
 Ready to break the habit?
-Try these seven tips from Circle of Moms members whose children were thumbsuckers.
+Try these seven tips from real moms whose children were thumb suckers.

 1. Bad-Tasting Products

 One commonly recommend way to discourage thumb sucking is by covering the thumb with product that tastes bitter, spicy, or otherwise icky.
 Moms like Shannon K. found success with drugstore products designed for nail biters: "When my littlin was asleep I put some on both her thumbnails and when she later went to suck her thumb it tasted terrible!
 I only needed to reapply a few times and it had totally broken the habit."